Yarloop Workshops: History

 In 1895 the Millar brothers built a timber mill on the site and as production increased the need to maintain equipment meant that the place was expanded to incorporate the various machinery workshops until 1901 when the site's sole function was for the maintenance of Millars equipment.
 During both World War I and World War II the workshops were converted to manufacture armaments.
 In the 1930s the timber industry in the region peaked with Millars operating 26 sawmills and an extensive private railway system to support them.
 The workshops became the centre of the operations employing over 100 people.
 The workshops included a foundry making the parts as necessary; as part of this the largest collection of wooden patterns were made and are still retained on site in the workshops.

 2016 fire

-On 7 January 2016 the workshop, along with most of the townsite, was destroyed by the 2016 Waroona bushfire.
+On 7 January 2016 the workshop, along with most of the townsite, was destroyed by the 2016 Waroona–Yarloop bushfire.